blade-ui-kit/blade-icons/README.md

 </a>
 ```

-Any additionally attributes may be passed as a third array argument and they'll be rendered on the `svg` element:
+Any additionally attributes can be passed as a third array argument, and they'll be rendered on the `svg` element:

 ```blade
 @svg('cog', 'icon-lg', ['id' => 'settings-icon'])